Great Mosque of Kufa: Religious significance

+Area of the mosque containing the shrines of Muslim ibn Aqil, Hani ibn Urwa, and al-Mukhtar.

 The Great Mosque of Kufa was the place where Ali ibn Abi Talib was fatally wounded by a poison-coated sword while prostrating in the Fajr prayer.

 Also, the mosque contains the tombs of Muslim ibn Aqil, Hani ibn Urwa, and Al-Mukhtar.
 There are markers within the mosque indicating the locations for where the court of Ali used to preside, where he performed miracles, and where Zayn al-Abidin and Ja'far al-Sadiq used to perform Salah.
 Additionally, Islamic traditions relate that it was the dwelling place of Nuh (Noah) and that this was the place where he built the Ark.
 According to Shia belief, it was from this mosque that the diluvium of Noah started submerging earth, as well as being the place from where the water was re-absorbed—also marked within the mosque.
 Ja'far al-Sadiq said that up to 12 mi of land in all directions from the mosque are blessed by its holiness.
 Ja'far al-Sadiq was also recorded as remarking that the "mosque in Kufa is superior to that of Jerusalem" and that "performing two prostrations of prayer here would be better for me than ten others at any mosque."
 There are also Shia traditions which state that performing one obligatory prayer in this mosque is the same as having performed one thousand prayers elsewhere, and performing one obligatory prayer here is equal to having performed an accepted Hajj.

 The secretariat of Al-Kufa Mosque and its shrines describes the mosque as being one of the sole four dignified mosques to which Muslims must travel, and that it comes in third place after the Kaaba and the mosque of Prophet."
 Lastly, according to Shia belief, it is from this mosque that the messianic twelfth Imam, Muhammad al-Mahdi, will rule the world, and it will serve as the seat of his power in the end of times.